Amber-Marie/OSgrid-ITP/README.md

           string strY = llGetSubString(loc_vector, 13, 17);
           loc_x = ((integer)strX);
           loc_y = ((integer)strY);
-     The codeing used was provided by Lotek Ixtar from OsGrid
+     The coding used was provided by Lotek Ixtar from OsGrid

 If you have any problems, please get in touch amber-marie@hosted-systems.co.uk